 Automatic enrollment is an easy and convenient way to begin contributing to the SSP.
 Active TRS members who are full-time or part-time contractual employees first employed in a TRS-covered position on or after January 1, 2023 and employed by an SSP participating employer will be automatically enrolled in the SSP at 3% of their pre-tax compensation unless they choose to opt out prior to their automatic enrollment effective date.
 Members who are automatically enrolled in the SSP will have their contributions invested in the Target Date Retirement Fund closest to their expected retirement date at age 65.
-Members receive instructions by mail on their enrollment options in advance of their automatic enrollment effective date.
+Members receive instructions by mail on their enrollment effective date.